XXXTentacion Predicted His Own Death In Eerie Livestream Before He Was Shot, Left Fans With Uplifting Message

 The artist was clearly somewhat tense in the video when he began discussing the topic of his own death, which you can view below.

-He begins by stating “Worst thing comes to worst, I f***ing die a tragic death or some sh** and I’m not able to see out my dreams I at least want to know that the kids perceived my message and were able to make something of themselves and able to take my message and use it and turn it into something positive, and to at least have a good life.”
+He begins by stating, “Worst thing comes to worst, I f***ing die a tragic death or some sh** and I’m not able to see out my dreams I at least want to know that the kids perceived my message and were able to make something of themselves and able to take my message and use it and turn it into something positive, and to at least have a good life.”

 After a brief pause, he continues on with “If I’m gonna die, or ever be a sacrifice, I want to make sure that my life made at least five million kids happy.”